gbogard/cats-mtl-talk/slides.md

 ---

 ^ Exceptions don't appear in the signature, yet can have dramatic impact on the program.
-Need to check for @throws in the scaladoc part, or even wose : read the implementation Should not have to do that since functions signatures are contracts
+Need to check for @throws in the scaladoc part, or even worse : read the implementation Should not have to do that since functions signatures are contracts

 # This is a lie